The Fury Of Gawain

 While the other warriors of Camaalot and Logres blind themselves climbing toward the Holy Gradal, Gawain's quest is into the bilious depths of his own fury...

-Discover a Gawain very different to the familiar hero of the Green Knight poem; find out why King Arthur's foster-brother Kei was even crueler than you remembered; find out why King Pellinore wasn't quite the joke that T. H. White made him out to be in The Once and Future King, and why Gawain wanted him dead!; learn the grim, dark origin of the "Holy Grail," and experience the familiar narrative of the "Grail-Quest" retold as a folktale, complete with crude humor; learn what really happened to Lancelot and Queen Guenuevre after Arthur left for Avalon; discover the real identity of the father of Morgan le Fée's son (here's a hint, he's not Arthur), and glimpse the interconnected universe of the Medieval adventure heroes as King Arthur, Morgan, and Gawain survive into the days of Emperor Charlemagne, Ogier the Dane, and the Paladins!
+Discover a Gawain very different to the familiar hero who famously faced the Green Knight; see why King Arthur's foster-brother Kei was even crueler than he was made out to be by T. H. White in The Once and Future King, or by Walt Disney in The Sword in the Stone, and find out why the whole Round Table wanted him dead!; hear the grim, dark origin of the "Holy Grail," and re-experience the familiar Grail-Quest retold as a folktale, complete with crude humor; read how Sir Tristan was perhaps the most vicious and dishonorable knight in Arthur's Britain, and yet the most beloved; learn what really happened to Lancelot and Queen Guenevere after Arthur left for Avalon!

-Nine magical, bloody sagas of Medieval France are presented together for the first time in this volume, some of which have never before appeared in English.
-Thunderously triumphant, cruelly subversive, these selected stories represent landmark developments in the tradition of French fantasy, and illustrate the raw power and seductive draw present even at the tradition's very beginning.
+Eight magical, bloody sagas of Medieval France are presented together for the first time in this volume, some of which have never before appeared in English.
+Thunderously triumphant, cruelly subversive, these selected stories represent landmark developments in the tradition of French fantasy: a testament to that raw power and seductive draw present even at the tradition's very beginning!

 CONTENTS: